University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 - the ST (sequence type)
 - the allel IDs

-Repeat `mlst` for the remaining samples and direct the results to an `output` file
+Task: Repeat `mlst` for the remaining samples and direct the results to an `output` file

 ```bash
 mlst *.fa* --quiet > output